wp-plugins/ifttt-instagram-gallery/README.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `ifttt-bridge.zip` from your computer
+3. Select `ifttt-instagram-gallery.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `ifttt-bridge.zip`
+1. Download `ifttt-instagram-gallery.zip`
-2. Extract the `ifttt-bridge` directory to your computer
+2. Extract the `ifttt-instagram-gallery` directory to your computer
-3. Upload the `ifttt-bridge` directory to the `/wp-content/plugins/` directory
+3. Upload the `ifttt-instagram-gallery` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

 == Screenshots ==

-1. Configure IFTTT to use this plugin.
-Don't forget the 'ifttt_bridge' tag
+1. Use the shared recipe on IFTTT to use this plugin
-2. Send a test request when you are using this plugin the first time
-3. Use the logging to track how the IFTTT request is processed or to find (configuration) errors
+2. Or you create your own recipe
+3. Configure and use the gallery widget
+4. Plugin in action (Screenshot of [http://travel.bjoerne.com/](http://travel.bjoerne.com/))
+5. Plugin options